rcsb/py-rcsbsearchapi/README.md

 Python interface for the RCSB search API.

 Currently the 'text search' part of the API has been implemented.
+See 'Supported features' below.

 This package requires python 3.7 or later.

 ## Example

 Here is a quick example of how the package is used.
-Two syntaxes are available for constructing queries: an "operator" API using python's comparators, and a "builder" syntax where terms are chained together.
+Two syntaxes are available for constructing queries: an "operator" API using python's comparators, and a "fluent" syntax where terms are chained together.
 Which to use is a matter of preference.

 ### Operator example